Sinamh/javascript-number-guess/README.md

-# number-guess
+# Number Guessing Game
 A simple guessing games created using vanilla javascript. it is possible to change upper bound of the guess inside code by changing the initialScore value.

-available on github netlify:
+Github Pages \
 https://mhdn-number-guessing-game.netlify.app/